benjipt/bitcorn-app/README.md

 ## Changelog

+- Converted project name from Jobcoin to Bitcorn (Apr 6, 2023)
-- Converted from JS to Typescript (March 27, 2023)
+- Converted from JS to Typescript (Mar 27, 2023)
-- Converted app bundler from webpack to vite (March 27, 2023)
+- Converted app bundler from webpack to vite (Mar 27, 2023)